 Failing to Pay Spousal Support

 Normally, if spousal support is ordered in the final decree of divorce, the spouse receiving support is depending on this money for basic living expenses.
 That being said, our litigation attorneys will fight to ensure that you get paid what you deserve quickly.

 Violating an Injunction Related to Drinking or Using Drugs Around the Children and Allowing a Prohibited Person Access to the Children

 In some instances a court will impose an injunction preventing drugs, alcohol, or individuals to be in the presence of the children.
 Most courts take these injunctions very seriously.
 If you have reason to believe that the other parent is violating these injunctions, an aggressive attorney at our law firm can stop these actions immediately.

 Contact Our Firm

 If you have questions regarding enforcement of orders, contact The Jimenez Law Firm, P.C., by completing the contact form on this website.
-We offer free initial consultations in English and Spanish and accept most major credit cards for the payment of services.
+We offer consultations in English and Spanish and accept most major credit cards for the payment of services.